EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/policies.md

 ## PVC Creation

 The SHS GPU Cluster users are **not permitted to create their own PersistentVolumeClaims (PVCs)**.
 PVC creation attempts from user workloads will be denied automatically.
 All PVCs are provisioned by system administrators on receipt of a ticket from a Research Coordinator asking that access to the SHS GPU Cluster be enabled for a user account.
-The required information is the project ID and, if known, the user account.
+The required information is the project ID and the user account.

 ## Interacting with Other Users' Containers